Narrow Angle Glaucoma: Causes, Symptoms, and Treatments

-The iris can also be bowed forward either by a cataract, or a buildup of aqueous.
-When this occurs, the iris occludes, or blocks, the angle and the result is a narrow angle glaucoma attack.
+The iris can also be bowed forward either by a cataract, or by a buildup of aqueous.
+When this occurs, the iris occludes, or blocks, the angle—and the result is a narrow angle glaucoma attack.
 In this instance, the occlusion may be progressive and happen slowly, rather than striking suddenly.
 But once the iris fully blocks the angle, symptoms will occur as in a narrow angle attack and may be more severe since the pressure will already be higher when the attack starts.

 Symptoms of Narrow Angle Glaucoma